valera-rozuvan/nintoku/README.md

 2. In one folder checkout the `master` branch.
 3. In the other folder checkout the `gh-pages` branch.
 4. Edit with your editor of choice the "master" folder.
-5. Build your updated blog with the command
+5. Build your updated blog with the command:

         $ jekyll build --source PATH_TO_MASTER_FOLDER --destination PATH_TO_GH_PAGES_FOLDER